cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/03/27 Installed Hadoop in Docker container on MacOS
 * 2018/03/27 Installed Hadoop on Ubuntu (VirtualBox)
 * 2018/03/30 Headless setup of 5 py cluster (name, password, enable ssh)
+* 2018/04/03 Learned to use pandoc to check md to latex conversion

 # Writing